jw2249a/2017-bayes-audit/2017-code/README.md

 are no "boxes" for this collection.)

 The **``Position``** field gives the position (starting with 1) of the ballot within the box.
-The auditor may find a particular by counting to the right position in the box.
+The auditor may find a particular ballot by counting to the right position in the box.
 It is assumed that the order of ballots within a box is never changed.